robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 Charlie resumed immediately.
 Lauren exhaled.
 She looked at Mara again.

-"When he's here," Lauren said with a nod, "he works."
+"When he's here," Lauren said with a nod, "he works.
+And he learns?"

-"Correct."
+"Correct on both counts."

 Lauren picked up her keys.

-"And if the school comes sniffing?"
+"I'll have to figure out what to say to his father."

 There was a new steadiness to Lauren's voice—a mother's protectiveness with a professional edge.
 Mara's gaze hardened.

-"They can sniff elsewhere."

-Lauren's mouth twitched, something like relief.
-She turned to go, then paused at the door and looked back once more at Mara.

-"I don't do pity," Lauren said, as if setting a boundary with a warning.
-"He won't survive that."
+"Tell him the truth."

+Lauren's mouth twitched.

+"You don't know his father," Lauren said.
+"He won't be happy about this."

-Mara's response was immediate."Neither do I," she said.
-"That's why he will."
+Mara's response was immediate."Your son's future is more important that someone's happiness," she said.

 Lauren left without flourish.
 The door clicked shut, and the room returned to its rhythm.

 Mara looked at me, pencil still behind her ear.

-"Your friend."

-"She's Charlie's mum," I said.
-"That's not the same thing."

-Mara's mouth twitched again.

-"Good," she said.
-"Keep it clean."
+"Charlie's old enough to decide for himself," she said.

+I nodded.
+"The choice is his to make.
+No one else's."

+Mara glanced at me with a piercing look.

+"That's right.
+Remember that."

 <hr style="height:2px;border-width:0;color:yellow;background-color:yellow">